Shin Splints Advice

 There is rarely any visible bruising to the shin bone, while there may be some mild swelling in severe cases.
 Walking or running uphill can aggravate the symptoms of Posterior Shin Splints.

-Other causes of Posterior Shin Splints include poor footwear and biomechanical faults in someone’s gait.
+Other causes of Posterior Shin Splints include poor footwear, high BMI and biomechanical faults in someone’s gait.

 A standard x-ray can rule out any bone stress response, such as a stress fracture, while an MRI can provide information on the bone and the health of the surrounding soft tissues.